 The Ionising Radiation (Medical Exposure) Regulations 2017 (IR(ME)R) require that employers establish and make available to an operator, Diagnostic Reference Levels (DRLs) and undertake appropriate reviews if they are consistently exceeded.

-Patient dose information and typical effective doses, equivalent periods of natural background radiation and lifetime fatal cancer risks from diagnostic medical exposures is available via the Health protection Agency website at: www.hpa.org.uk
+Patient dose information and typical effective doses, equivalent periods of natural background radiation and lifetime fatal cancer risks from diagnostic medical exposures is available via Public Health England website.

-iii) Guidance has been written by SCoR, RCN, RCR, CSP, GOC, GCC to help those healthcare practitioners registered with a healthcare regulatory body who wish to take on the role of IR(ME)R 'Referrer' within clinical imaging department.
+iii) Guidance has been written by SCoR, RCN, RCR and CSP to help those healthcare practitioners registered with a healthcare regulatory body who wish to take on the role of IR(ME)R 'Referrer' within clinical imaging departments.
 The guidance is available in the policy and guidance document library.

 The guidance sets out a policy position on handling this type of request which was agreed by all the contributing organisations and includes legal and professional requirements under IR(ME)R. The IR(ME)R Referrer is required to have a knowledge of IR(ME)R and radiation exposure risks.